microsoft/CCF/doc/users/python_tutorial.rst

     :start-after: SNIPPET: any_client_can_wait
     :lines: 1

-Finally, the authenticated client can used to issue ``GET`` requests and verify that the previous messages have successfully been recorded.
+Finally, the authenticated client can used to issue ``GET`` requests and verify that the previous messages have successfully been recorded:

 .. literalinclude:: ../../python/tutorial.py
     :language: py